Scroll through for a glossary of common foods you’ll find in Hawaii! A few tidbits to note before you begin…

 Hawaiian food and Hawaii food are two very different things:

-– Think of Hawaiian food the same way you think of Chinese food, Italian food, Japanese food, etc. It’s the food of a single culture.
-Example of Hawaiian food: poi, haupia, luau stew, lau lau, kalua pig, etc
+Think of Hawaiian food the same way you think of Chinese food, Italian food, Japanese food, etc. It’s the food of a single culture.
+Examples of Hawaiian food: poi, haupia, luau stew, lau lau, kalua pig, etc.

-– Hawaii food (which is often called “local food”) is the style of food you find Hawaii.
+Hawaii food (which we call, “local food” or “local Hawaii food”) is the style of food found in Hawaii.
 It’s tied to a location (the Hawaiian islands) and not a culture (the Hawaiian culture).
-Examples of Hawaii food: loco moco, spam musubi, manapua, loco moco, saimin, etc.
+Examples of Hawaii food: loco moco, spam musubi, manapua, shave ice, saimin, etc.

 How foods get Hawaii-ized